scaffold-eth/se-2-challenges/README.md

 ## Checkpoint 1: 🏗️ Buidl! 🌟

 This challenge is brimming with creative freedom, giving you the opportunity to explore various approaches! 🌟 To help guide your efforts, consider the following goals.
-Additionally, the current branch includes an example of SVG NFTs, the "Loogies."
+Additionally, the current branch includes an example of SVG NFTs, the Loogies.
 Feel free to use it as inspiration or start your project entirely from scratch! 🚀

 ### 🥅 Goals